ishmaSenaweera/idm-task-lms/lms/README.md

 ## Run Migrations and Seeders

 1. Run the following command to migrate the database tables: `php artisan migrate`
-2. Seed the admin user data: `php artisan db:seed --class=AdminSeeder`
+2. Seed users' data: `php artisan db:seed --class=UsersSeeder`
+3. Seed user roles and permissions: `artisan db:seed --class=RolesAndPermissionSeeder` and `php artisan db:seed --class=UserRoleSeeder`
+4. After creating few courses, edit and use StudentAndCourseSeeder accordingly to seed students to courses using:
+   `php artisan db:seed --class=StudentAndCourseSeeder`

 ## Start the Development Server

 1. Run the following command to start the Laravel development server: `php artisan serve`
 2. Open your web browser and navigate to `http://localhost:8000` to see your Laravel application running.

 ## Admin Login

 -   Username: admin@gmail.com
 -   Password: 123@admin